mlcommons/mobile_app_open/mobile_back_litert/README.md

      against a delegate that supports version 2, which alone splits the graph into partitions too small to delegate.

-  With all four fixed the diffusion model and the decoder come out **fully** GPU-accelerated and every output stays bit-identical.
+  With those four fixed the diffusion model and the decoder come out **fully** GPU-accelerated and every output stays bit-identical.
 On an M-series Mac, ms per invocation: